-COLREGS: Due to the construction and nature of operation, REMUS is unable to comply with the light and sound signalling requirements of COLREGS.
+COLREGS: Due to the construction and nature of operation, REMUS is unable to comply with the light and sound signalling requirements of COLREGs.
 Due to this it will continually have a support vessel displaying Code flag Alpha on station to warn mariners of the underwater operations and ensure other water users keep clear.
-The support vessels will comply fully with the requirements of COLREGS.
+The support vessels will comply fully with the requirements of COLREGs.

-9. Example: Compliance for two medium Autonomous Surface Vessels (ASVs)
+9. Example: Compliance for a medium Autonomous Surface Vessel (ASV)